TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 </details

 - The Buttons are big enough to be seen instantly, whilst keeping with a 'skinny' font which adds a great juxtaposition.
-- The buttons have slightly curved corners so they edges are not as harsh on the eyes.
+- The buttons have slightly curved corners so the edges are not as harsh on the eyes.
-- When the user hovers (or when on a mobile/tablet) the button background changes to the font colour.
+- When the user hovers (or clicks when on a mobile/tablet) the button background changes to the font colour.
 This is repeated on all buttons on the website.
 - This to enhance the intuitive design of the game.
 It displays that the user can/has clicked the button.

 ---